The Disco Experience

 — Q3 study participant

 Clear tone stood out most.
 Shoppers responded to straightforward language and visual clarity.
-Added context like reviews built trust, while streamlined layouts reduced effort and improved follow-up visibility.
+Reviews built trust.
+Streamlined layouts reduced effort and made follow-up easier.

 “The messaging feels condescending because I know these offers aren't exclusive to me; they're offered to anyone who purchases from this store.”